gploumpis/angular-seed-browserify/README.md

 # angular-seed — the seed for AngularJS apps

+npm install -g gulp

+if you are a windows user u need to install python 2.7.6 and set PYTHON environment variable.
+Also it will be wise to run commands as administrator

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.